BekajMelos/oms-sensemaking/docs/dev-guide/integration.md

    2. Git checkout main
    3. Run `npm install` and `npm start`
    4. Navigate to the chronicle page at https://localhost/apps/chronicle
+      1. If you have issues getting the page to load, ensure you have downloaded all certificates from `chronicle-ui/etc/test-certs` and marked them as 'trusted'.
+To do this:
+         1. Open the 'Keychain Access' app on your Macbook (`CMD+Space --> 'Keychain Access'`)
+         2. Click 'login' on the left sidebar
+         3. The downloaded certificates from the Chronicle repo should be listed
+         4. For each cert, double click the name, click the arrow next to 'Trust', and select 'Always Trust' from the first dropdown next to 'When using this certificate'
+         5. If you are still having issues, try closing/reopening Chrome and/or restarting your Macbook
 5. Connect `dime-local-dev-env` to the sensemaking container
    1. Run `docker network ls`
    2. Copy the NETWORK ID from the result of that command